 \subsection{$\synth$: Synthesizing a parameterized mutation.}

-Parameterized mutations are synthesized from seed test case which we will refer to as \textit{donor test cases}.
-Given a donor test case like Listing~\ref{lst:synth-example}, \tool{} parses the test case using a generic MLIR grammar to produce a \textit{donor parse tree}.
-From the donor parse tree, \tool{} constructs custom mutator comprising of an \textit{parameterized mutation} and a \textit{parameterized context} as shown in Figure~\ref{fig:synth-example}.
+Parameterized mutations are synthesized from seed test cases which we will refer to as \textit{donor test cases}.
+Given a donor test case like Listing~\ref{lst:synth-example}, \tool{} parses the test case using a base MLIR grammar to produce a \textit{donor parse tree}.
+From the donor parse tree, \tool{} constructs a custom mutator comprising of a \textit{parameterized mutation} and a \textit{parameterized context} as shown in Figure~\ref{fig:synth-example}.

 The parameterized mutation is a parameterized partial parse-tree that contains the content to be inserted by \tool{} when mutating a test case.
 The parameterized context is similarly a partial parse tree that captures the conditions in which parameterized mutation may be instantiated.